brazier-dev/hikari-flare/README.md

 ### Features:
 - buttons, select menus, and modals
-- saves information in button custon IDs, allowing data to be saved between bot restarts.
+- saves data between bot restarts by utilizing the components custom id

 *If you want to create complex components [hikari-miru](https://github.com/HyperGH/hikari-miru) may be a better choice.*